CorinneWilson/cse15l-lab-reports/Lab1.md

   ![Image](cd_Directory.png)
   - The working directory was `/home` when this command was run.
   - As shown above, this command produces no ouput, but does change the prompt and the working directory.
-Using the directory to the `lecture1` folder as an argument for the `cd` command changes the working directory from `/home` to `/home/lecture1`.
+Using the path to the `lecture1` folder as an argument for the `cd` command changes the working directory from `/home` to `/home/lecture1`.
 In addition, the prompt changed to `[user@sahara ~/lecture1]$` to remind us of the terminals new directory.
   - No error occurred.

 - A path to a *file* as an argument